Teeth Grinding Towson, MD

 Oral Appliance Therapy

-Our dentists use oral appliance therapy to protect teeth from constant grinding.
-A dental night guard is a custom mouthpiece that you will wear at night to protect your teeth.
-We have them custom-made from impressions of your teeth so they will fit perfectly in your mouth while you sleep.
+We make them from digital impressions of your teeth so they will fit perfectly in your mouth while you sleep.
 A night guard will protect your teeth from damage and reduce face and jaw pain.

 Repair the Damage